awsdocs/aws-storagegateway-user-guide/doc_source/deleting-gateway-common.md

 The procedure for deleting a gateway is the same for all gateway types\.
 However, depending on the type of gateway you want to delete and the host the gateway is deployed on, you might have to perform additional tasks to remove resources associated with the gateway\.
 Removing these resources helps you avoid paying for resources you don't plan to use\.

 **Note**
-For gateways deployed on a Amazon Elastic Compute Cloud \(Amazon EC2\) instance, the instance continues to exist until you delete it\.
+For gateways deployed on an Amazon EC2 instance, the instance continues to exist until you delete it\.
 For gateways deployed on a virtual machine \(VM\), after you delete your gateway the gateway VM still exists in your virtualization environment\.
-To remove the VM, use the VMware vSphere client or Microsoft Hyper\-V Manager to connect to the host and remove the VM\.
+To remove the VM, use the VMware vSphere client, Microsoft Hyper\-V Manager, or Linux Kernel\-based Virtual Machine \(KVM\) client to connect to the host and remove the VM\.
 Note that you can't reuse the deleted gateway's VM to activate a new gateway\.

 **To delete a gateway**